patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start the application and navigate to the _"remote1/page-7"_ page.
+👉 Start the applications and navigate to the _"remote1/page-7"_ page.
 Open the console and you should see the following log:

 ```
 [tracking] Tracking the following data: {page: 'page7', module: 'remote-1'}